tonberry-pico/tonberry-pico/DEVELOP.md

 The playlist data is stored in the btree database in a hierarchical schema.
 The hierarchy levels are separated by the '/' character.
 Currently, the schema is as follows: The top level for a playlist is the 'tag' id encoded as a hexadecimal string.
 Beneath this, the 'playlist' key contains the elements in the playlist.
-The keys used for the playlist entries should be decimal integers, prefixed with sufficient zeros such that they are in the correct order when sorted lexicographically.
-All keys must have the same width.
-When writing a playlist using the playlistdb module, the keys are 00000, 00001, etc. by default.
+The keys used for the playlist entries must be decimal integers, left-padded with zeros so their length is 5 (e.g. format `{:05}`).

 #### Playlist modes